Top 15 Green Building Materials: Sustainable Choices for a Better Future

 Salvaged timber reduces deforestation and embodies history.

-• Notable Use: Adaptive reuse projects like New York’s High Line Park employ reclaimed wood.
+- Notable Use: Adaptive reuse projects, such as New York’s High Line Park, employ reclaimed wood.

 11. Solar Roof Tiles